 LGBT Foundation

-Tel 0345 330 3030

-(Mon to Fri, 10am to 10pm,

-Sat, 10am to 6pm)
+Tel 0345 330 3030 (Mon to Fri, 10am to 10pm, and Sat, 10am to 6pm) Email helpline@lgbt.foundation www.lgbt.foundation

-Email helpline@lgbt.foundation

-www.lgbt.foundation

-Provides a range of services to

-the LGBT community, including

-the LGBT community, including a helpline, email advice and counselling.
+Provides a range of services to the LGBT community, including a helpline, email advice and counselling.
 The website has information on various topics including sexual health, relationships, mental health, community groups and events.